 He said that the Republicans have defined the abortion debate in a way that boxes in Democrats.

-He said, for example, I mean, if you're a Democrat and you uh you have you have uh sort of normal impulses, you're a sellout.
+He said, for example, I mean, if you're a Democrat and you have sort of normal impulses, you're a sellout.

-Like when Hillary said that abortion's a tragedy for virtually everybody who undergoes it.
+Like when Hillary said that abortion is a tragedy for virtually everybody who undergoes it.

 Is she abandoning her principles?